Paul Graham says every city tells you something. In New York, it’s Make more money. In Paris, it’s Enjoy life.

 Meanwhile, you may have heard of hentai (anime and manga pornography) and tentacle porn, but did you know that in live-action Japanese porn, the genitalia are blurred out?

-What’s the point? you may be wondering.
+What’s the point? you may wonder.
 Heck if I know.

-There are also very drunk women in twos and threes—these tend to giggle, take up the whole sidewalk with their idiotic wandering, and shout at each other in annoyingly high-pitched voices.
+- Drunk women in twos and threes—who tend to giggle, take up the whole sidewalk with their idiotic wandering, and shout breathlessly at each other.

 The fact that although crime rates are low, certain types of crime are still rampant